iwVerve/Parafox/Parafox/datafiles/readme.txt

 When editing a Reference, you can right click the index property.
 Then, clicking on a Block will assign that Block's index to the Reference.

+--Config--
+On first launch the game creates a config.ini file in your local appdata folder.
+Currently this is only used for an alternative save method that saves to and loads from your clipboard instead of textfiles, as a workaround for issues on non-Windows systems (saveMode set to 1 instead of 0).